Open Rivers-Insights br.jpg

 organizational resilience & Change are built through people-centered solutions.

-In partnership with the Orangutan Veterinary Advisory Group (OVAG) and Wildlife Health Australia (WHA), we co-developed a groundbreaking model that integrates mental health, resilience, and leadership development into the professional training of wildlife health professionals.
-These individuals—veterinarians, caregivers, and rehabilitators—work in high-stress, resource-limited conditions on the frontlines of conservation, tending to animals impacted by trafficking, poaching, habitat loss, and climate disruption.
-The emotional toll, compounded by systemic burnout and cultural barriers to discussing mental wellbeing, demanded a new kind of support.
+In partnership with the Orangutan Veterinary Advisory Group (OVAG) and Wildlife Health Australia (WHA), Open Rivers co-developed a groundbreaking model that integrates mental health, resilience, and leadership development into professional training for wildlife health professionals.
+These individuals work in high-stress, resource-limited conditions on the frontlines of conservation, facing challenges including systemic burnout.

 Rooted in the One Health principle—that the wellbeing of animal care teams is inextricably linked to the health of the animals and ecosystems they serve—this work transforms stories of struggle into shared strategies for resilience.
 Our model demonstrates that when we invest in people, we strengthen the entire conservation system.